mariekeengel/2020-ws_dome/slides.md

    _The cross-side-effect_

-  * The value of a good increases for one user group if a new user of different group joins the network
+-  The value of a good increases for one user group if a new user of different group joins the network

-  * Two or more user groups are necessary
+-  Two or more user groups are necessary

-  * Only applicable to businesses platforms (that have two groups)
+-  Only applicable to businesses platforms (that have two groups)

   ---

-  IMAGE UBER
+UBER

   ---